yehia67/documentation/trinity/0.1/how-to-guides/send-a-transaction.md

 # Send a transaction

-**Trinity allows you to send transactions to a one address at a time.**
+**Trinity has a user interface that allows you to send multiple transactions at the click of a button.**

 If you have multiple accounts in your Trinity wallet, make sure that you select the correct account from the dropdown menu.